Extremist Action in Digital Gaming Spaces: The Role of Identity Fusion

 As a collaborative, at-will, network, benefits of becoming a member of the EGRN include, but are not limited to:

-There are currently over 80 individual and organization members of the Network.
-A selection of our members are shown here.
-To view all our members, click below:
+There are currently over 145 individual and organization members of the Network.
+We are updating our membership page at present, and a selection of our organizational members include:

 The EGRN publicly launched on 6 October 2021 — our introductory panel video provides an overview of the Network, preliminary research, and research trajectory.
 Interested in learning more?
 Download the State of Play on Gaming & Extremism authored by Galen Lamphere-Englund & Luxinaree Bunmathong at Love Frankie and the EGRN or browse more of our members’ research.